Live

 Usually, for operations and serious medical treatment, the hospital will ask a family member to be present for explanations and to give permission for the treatment.

 For surgery, they will be asked to be present for the entire operation just in case something happens and they need to make a decision.
-If you don’t have a family member available, a friend or colleague can do this instead.
+If a family member is unavailable, a friend or colleague can do this instead.

 You should also have a briefing session with the hospital before admission to go over procedures and other basic information.
 I’d recommend bringing a list of questions with you, as they won’t volunteer all the necessary information.
 See the checklist section below for some ideas.